apache/spark/docs/spark-connect-extending.md

 - on the server, the request is parsed and handed over to the `SparkConnectPlanner`
 - the role of the planner is to transform the input request into a Spark `LogicalPlan` that will be executed
+    - The planner recursively walks the plan to translate all protobuf types into the corresponding Spark types.

 To be able to deal with extensions, every `Relation` and `Command` message carries a special field that captures the intent for extensions.
+Similarily, the `Expression` message contains such an extension point.

 ```protobuf
 message Relation {